JohnBatmanMySlinky/PBRJ/README.md

         - ~~for final image~~
     - Move the pbrt-v4's sampler structure
         - ~~Sobol~~
-        - PaddedSobol
+        - ~~PaddedSobol~~
         - ~~ZSobol~~
         - Does it matter what my hash function is?
 - Scene work
     - Re run old scenes
-    - Add matlab esque shape but with metaballs.
-Make a 2d grip of metaballs at evenly spaced intervals, preturb that grid and voila. i think.
+    - ~~Add matlab esque shape but with metaballs.
+Make a 2d grip of metaballs at evenly spaced intervals, preturb that grid and voila. i think.~~
     - Add lte-orb scene
     - Improve office scene
         - Add more walls (left wall corner)
         - Add in more scene geometry (baseboards? stairs? elevator?)
         - Get reflections in back hallway looking nice and in general floor material
         - Wall material
+        - use image texture!

 # Clean up
     - ~~Use y(::Spectrum) and dont hack with mean~~